 What are the techniques used in digital filmmaking?

 In post-production, editors can collaborate remotely, sharing files across continents in real time.
-With the help of online video hosting platforms, filmmakers can store, review, and distribute content securely while tracking viewer engagement.
+With the help of private video hosting platforms, filmmakers can store, review, and distribute content securely while tracking viewer engagement.
 This shift has made the entire filmmaking process faster, more flexible, and globally connected.

 Today, it’s easier than ever for anyone to step into the world of filmmaking.
 From students working on class projects to aspiring creators experimenting with their first short films.
 Below are some of the biggest advantages of digital filmmaking.